ziweiji/ziweiji.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://caire.ust.hk), The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](https://pascale.home.ece.ust.hk).
+I am a Ph.D. candidate at Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://caire.ust.hk), The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](https://pascale.home.ece.ust.hk).

 <!-- Education History
 ======
-2015 - 2019 Huazhong University of Science and Technology\\
+2015 - 2019 Huazhong University of Science and Technology (HUST)\\
-2019 - Now  Hong Kong University of Science and Technology -->
+2019 - Now  Hong Kong University of Science and Technology (HKUST)-->

 Highlights
 ======

+### *2016*
++ Won National Scholarship
++ Won Merit Student at HUST
++ Won Outstanding Undergraduates in Term of Academic Performance
+### *2017*
++ Won National Scholarship
++ Won Merit Student at HUST
+### *2018*
++ Won National Scholarship
++  Won Merit Student at HUST
 ### *2019*
-+ Graduated from Huazhong University of Science and Technology
++ Graduated from HUST with hornors

-### *2020*
++